oVirt/ovirt-site/source/feature/network/hostnetworkingapi.html.md

 *   Request structure:

 ` `<action>
-`   `<bonds />
+`   `<modified_bonds />
          `<removed_bonds />`
-`   `<network_attachments />
+`   `<modified_network_attachments />
+`   `<synchronized_network_attachments/>
 `   `<removed_network_attachments />
 `   `<check_connectivity />
 `   `<connectivity_timeout />
 ` `</action>

-*   bonds - describes bonds to create or to update, those bonds could be referred by name from the network_attachment element
+*   modified_bonds - describes bonds to create or to update, those bonds could be referred by name from the network_attachment element
-*   removed_bonds - list of bonds to remove
+*   removed_bonds - id list of bonds to be removed
-*   network_attachments - describes which networks should be configured (add or update) on the host.
+*   modified_network_attachments - describes which networks should be configured (added or updated) on the host.
     -   When host nic is provided, the network will be configured on it
-    -   When host nic is omitted, the network will be configured as a nicless network
+    -   When host nic is omitted, the network will be configured as a nicless network (not supported in 3.6)
     -   When a nic is changed, the network will be reconfigured on the new nic (move network from nic to nic).
+Network id cannot be changed from one to another as a part of update.
+Network can be identified by id or name just like bond.
-*   removed_network_attachments - list networks to remove
+*   removed_network_attachments - id list of network attachments to remove
+*   synchronized_network_attachments - network attachment list to be synchronized with nic

 #### Network attachment resource under nic

        /api/hosts/{host:id}/nics/{nic:id}/networkattachments/{networkattachment:id}

 *   Supported actions:
-    1.  **GET** returns a specific network which is attached to the nic
+    1.  **GET** - returns a specific network attachment; attaches network to the nic, when nic id is provided.
-    2.  **DELETE** detaches a network from the nic
+    2.  **DELETE** - deletes network attachment; detaches a network from the nic
-    3.  **PUT** updates the network on the nic
+    3.  **PUT** - updates the network network attachment

 #### Network statistics sub-collection (optional)

        /api/hosts/{host:id}/nics/{nic:id}/networkattachments/{networkattachments:id}/statistics

 *   Supported actions:
-    1.  **GET** returns a specific statistics for a network (if reported) which is attached to the nic
+    1.  **GET** returns a specific statistics for a network attachment(if reported) which is attached to the nic

 <!-- -->